 So, you need to understand your audience of users, what devices they use and their capacity.
 Mobile development focuses primarily on solving one specific need, particularly a need that can arise anywhere, any time.

 2. Performance Expectations Are Way Higher

 When you need to access something on the go, usually you need it fast.
 The shortest delay could be a deal breaker.
 When developing for web, people already know to adjust their expectations.
 But a move from web to mobile development means that you face performance expectations that are set very high, since native apps are super fast and fluid.

 Device limitations combined with memory, processor, and network restrictions have a major impact on mobile app performance, yet excellent visual performance is imperative.
 So unlike web applications, which can often be resource hogs because of the massive amount of available processing capacity in PCs, mobile apps must run as smoothly while using as few resources as possible.

 Yes, it’s true that recently there has been dramatic growth in the resources available in smartphones.
 And yes, they are increasingly faster and have greater storage capacity.
-In fact, you can take a look at what’s on tap for the near future here.
 However, not everyone has these new, speedier devices or the opportunity to take advantage of these new technologies, and special attention is needed for this kind of situation.

 Instead of just designing for bigger, faster and stronger, each mobile application should be tested for multiple devices of different sizes with differing resources.
 The goal is responsive actions and fluidity no matter the capacity, processing or form factor.